 WP 8/Flimsy 27 – Review and Update of the NSP Job Cards

-This WP presents supporting material for reviewing and updating the NSP job cards, and assigns corresponding actions to the relevant NSP working groups.
+This WP presents supporting material for reviewing and updating the NSP job cards, and it assigns corresponding actions to the relevant NSP working groups.
 In WP 8 GWG was identified as the lead group to review Job Card.
 NSP00.04.
 GWG reviewed the job card and concluded that it would be appropriate to add a line in the job card for the production of the GBAS manual.
 In addition, based on DFMC GBAS development schedules given in WP 25, the delivery dates in the job card were updated.
 The proposed changes to the job card are given in Flimsy 27.

 GWG General Work Plan